project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 So we have `read@plt`, `read@got` and `.text` part.
 In `.text`, it first read in 0x20 byte to the current rsp and then set the null byte after that input.
 Finally it add rsp with 0x10 and return.

-So that's means we have the **Buffer Overflow** bug and that's all, we cannot find anything else.
-So let's move on the next part: Brainstorming!
+So that’s means we have the **Buffer Overflow** bug and that’s all, we cannot find anything else.
+So let’s move on the next part: Brainstorming!

 ## 2. Brainstorming

 First, we have the **Buffer Overflow** bug but because the space for our payload is too small so I intent to do a stack pivot first.
 But the challenge file has `NX enabled` so we cannot execute assembly shellcode on it.
-Also because the binary is small, we don't have any gadget to conduct a full ROPgadget or even just a part of ROPgadget.
+Also because the binary is small, we don’t have any gadget to conduct a full ROPgadget or even just a part of ROPgadget.

 But we have `read@plt`, which means it will need to resolve the libc address for the first time.
 So we have the dlresolver function, all we need now is a `ret2dlresolve`.
-If you don't know what it is, you can read [here](https://github.com/nhtri2003gmail/ret2dlresolve-64bit).
+If you don’t know what it is, you can read [here](https://github.com/nhtri2003gmail/ret2dlresolve-64bit).

 First, this is a 64-bit file so using `ret2dlresolve` technique may work and may not work for some special case.
 And we can conduct this technique by 2 ways: faking `link_map` or faking `reloc_arg`

-In this challenge, I know that we can fake `reloc_arg` because the base address of binary is `0x400000` so `ret2dlresolve` will not cause error (if base address is `0x600000`, the check function of dlresolver will cause error), also because we don't have any thing to leak `link_map` and to overwrite `link_map` data.
+In this challenge, I know that we can fake `reloc_arg` because the base address of binary is `0x400000` so `ret2dlresolve` will not cause error (if base address is `0x600000`, the check function of dlresolver will cause error), also because we don’t have any thing to leak `link_map` and to overwrite `link_map` data.

 So first, we will try to fake some structures to conduct `ret2dlresolve` to execute whatever function we want.
 Next, we will try to leak the libc address and then use one gadget to get shell.